 We are experienced international educators.

-Founding Directors Anthony Allen, Chris Frantz and John Meislin bring decades of experience running cross-cultural education programs in over 40 countries, collaborating with hundreds of individual and foundation donors, training thousands of professional staff to work with teenagers, and helping students build the skills and confidence to become agents for positive change.
+The Student Diplomacy Corps staff leadership team of Anthony Allen, Chris Frantz, John Meislin, Madelaine Eulich and Breeze Willis brings decades of experience running cross-cultural education programs in over 40 countries, collaborating with hundreds of individual and foundation donors, training thousands of professional staff to work with teenagers, and helping students build the skills and confidence to become agents for positive change.

 We are non-profit leaders.